 As we mentioned above, a few other factors will help dictate what R-value you need, including your sleeping position and surface.
-Sleeping on your back more evenly distributes your weight, while side sleepers might not get the most out of their pad’s R-value (if this sounds like you, a substantial, thick pad like the Big Agnes Q-Core SLX is a good option).
+Sleeping on your back more evenly distributes your weight, while side sleepers might not get the most out of their pad’s R-value (if this sounds like you, a substantial, thick pad like the Sea to Summit Ether Light XT Insulated is a good option).
 In terms of sleeping on snow—a question we often receive—you don’t necessarily need a warmer pad.
 Snow is a very poor conductor, and bedding down on the white stuff can actually be a lot warmer than sleeping on dirt or rock in the winter.
-That said, it’s a good idea (for all cold-weather camping) to pair your air or self-inflating pad with a foam mattress for insurance in case of a leak.
+That said, it’s a good idea for all cold-weather camping to pair your air or self-inflating pad with a foam mattress for insurance in case of a leak.
 And the good news is that R-values are additive, so you get increased warmth when you stack multiple pads.

 This is an excellent—and timely—question.
-Up until recently, there has been no standardization for how companies measure R-value.
+Up until last year, there was no standardization for how companies measured R-value.
 Therm-a-Rest and Sea to Summit, for example, had their own testing facilities, while brands like Exped used third-party researchers to do the testing for them.
-Some companies estimated their R-values.
+And some companies merely estimated their R-values.
 As a result, one brand’s 3.2 might have been another brand’s 4.5—meaning there was no way to compare pads with any accuracy.
-Further, some manufacturers (notable companies include Big Agnes and Nemo) have foregone the R-value rating entirely, opting for temperature ratings instead.
+Further, some manufacturers (notable companies include Big Agnes and Nemo) forewent the R-value rating entirely, opting for temperature ratings instead.

-The good news is that this is all changing.
+The good news: that all changed in 2020.
 Thanks to Therm-a-Rest, REI, and MEC (Canada’s gear cooperative), there is now a standard for R-values, set in place by ASTM International (a global testing body).
-Like the ISO/EN rating for sleeping bags, the goal here is that consumers will be able to compare a variety of pads like for like, instead of making guesses about how one pad's R-value compares to another's R-value or temperature rating.
-And starting in 2020, REI and MEC will require that every pad they carry has an ASTM R-value.
-Therm-a-Rest has already adopted the new standard, with the ASTM rating visible on the 2020 updates of their pads.
+Similar to the ISO/EN rating for sleeping bags, the goal is to allow consumers to compare a variety of pads like for like.
+As of last year, REI and MEC now require that every pad they carry (which accounts for a large portion of the market) has an ASTM R-value, making ratings much more accurate and dependable across the board.

 Thanks to the new ASTM standard, we can now be assured that each pad we compare while shopping undergoes the same rigorous and standardized testing.
 In this testing, pads are sandwiched between a hot plate (35 degrees Celsius) on top, which mimics the body, and a cold plate (5 degrees Celsius) underneath, mimicking the ground.
 Over the course of four hours, testers measure how much energy the top plate uses in order to stay at a consistent 35 degrees.
 The less energy it takes, the more insulative the pad.
 The more energy it takes, the less insulative the pad.

 Having a sleeping pad with a higher R-value than you need certainly won’t hurt, but it will almost always come with a weight penalty and price increase.
 This will likely be an issue for ounce-counting ultralighters and even for the everyday backpacker on longer trips where weight can add up quickly.
-For example, the Exped DownMat HL Winter with an R-value of 7 comes in at 16.9 ounces and costs a pricey $229, while the Therm-a-Rest NeoAir XLite (R-value: 3.2)—which will suffice for most 3-season trips—shaves off 4.9 ounces and $59.
+For example, the Exped DownMat XP 9 with an R-value of 7.8 comes in at 1 pound 15.6 ounces and costs a pricey $229, while the Therm-a-Rest NeoAir XLite (R-value: 4.2)—which will suffice for most 3-season trips—shaves off 1 pound 3.6 ounces and $39.
 And keep in mind that you can always use a layered set-up—a 3-season air pad and a lightweight closed-cell foam pad, for example—which lends versatility in addition to warmth.
 But in the end, if you don’t mind the added weight or cost, a sleeping pad with a higher R-value is certainly a nice piece of gear to own.